Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Project Proposal Template.md

 # Project Proposal Template
-When you write a proposal for your project, Bill Larson suggests that these four sections will help a lot.
+When you write a proposal for your project, Bill Larson and Judith Benham suggest that these six sections will help a lot.

 ## Need
 Describe the issue that needs to be resolved or problem that needs a solution.
 Is it a thing to be added or to be removed?
-## Context
+## Context (social and economic)
-Layout the current socio-economic context in which the need resides.
-A community or a person?
+Describe the current community (or group) in which the need arises?
 ## Implications
 What happens if we don't put effort into addressing this need.
 What or who is in pain?
 Describe the pain.
 ## Solution
-Describe the project succinctly and show how it will address the need and bring socio-economic benefit to the community.
+Describe the project endpoint succinctly and show how it will address the need and bring socio-economic benefit to the community.
+## Plan
+Tentative early draft of a road map to reach the endpoint from inception through full running operations.
+## Timeframe
+Are we talking about a month, a year or a decade for how long this project will be operationalized.
+For how long it will operate?
+Hint: short term is less fraught with unpredictables.

 ---
+## Important things to note

+### celebrate the milestones and successes
+This massively helps reinvigorate people involved and counteracts the tendency to feel overwhelmed.

+### brevity
+Less is more.
+Brevity is godlike.
+Good to limit every section to 250 words.

+### agility
+No plans survive encounter with reality, and needs to adapt often and possibly in bulk, in order to actually reach that endpoint.
+Agile everywhere.

-### Notes
+### socio economic context
+who is impacted by this (youth, grandparents, employees of government, education, private industry)?
+Geographic region (city, state, country, continent, planet)

+---
+## Asides

 IRAC method (**i**ssue, **r**ules, **a**pplication, **c**onclusion)
 SPIN selling (**s**ituation, **p**roblem, **i***mplications*, **n**eeds fulfillment)